ASGuard-UCI/FlyTrap/README.md

 #### TGT Evaluation (Full Evaluation, ~40 hours)

-If the evaluation time takes too long, you can only want to evaluate partial results on one model, please refer to the [partial evaluation section](#tgt-evaluation-partial-evaluation-10-hours) below.
+If the evaluation time takes too long, you may only want to evaluate partial results on one model; please refer to the [partial evaluation section](#tgt-evaluation-partial-evaluation-10-hours) below.

-Run the following command to evaluate the effectiveness and universality of TGT Images, all the TGT baseline attack patches are located in [`tgt`](./tgt):
+Run the following command to evaluate the effectiveness and universality of TGT Images; all the TGT baseline attack patches are located in [`tgt`](./tgt):

 ```sh
 bash scripts/eval_tgt.sh